The Supported Programs of the Florida Sheriffs Association

 Florida Sheriffs Youth Ranches

 The Florida Sheriffs Youth Ranches was founded in 1957 and is an example of FSA’s commitment to preventing juvenile crime and delinquency by guiding youngsters to productive lives as law-abiding citizens.
 To date, more than 100,000 youths have been served.

 Since 1993, the Florida Sheriffs Association has offered a number of college scholarships to eligible dependent children of full-time sheriff's office employees.
-To be elligible, the dependent's career objective and degree should be focused on law enforcement, law, corrections, or criminal justice.
+To be eligible, the dependent's career objective and degree should be focused on law enforcement, law, corrections, or criminal justice.

 Where It's Needed Most

 Make an unrestricted gift to the Florida Sheriffs Association and we will apply it to whatever program most needs the funds at the time.

 If you are not yet an FSA member, you can become an Honorary Member today.